-- Systems registered in M-RETS must utilize an ANSI C.12 certified revenue quality meter. - Systems over 25 kW registered in GATS must utilize a new meter that meets ANSI C.12 standards. - Systems over 10 kW and less than 25 kW in size registered with GATS must utilize a meter that meets ANSI C.12 standards.
-Meters that are refurbished (and certified by the meter supplier) are allowed. - Systems of 10 kW in size and below registered with GATS must utilize either a meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
+- Systems 25 kW and over must utilize a new meter that meets ANSI C.12 standards.
+Inverters with integrated ANSI C.12 compliant production meters are allowed with a specification sheet showing this standard has been met.
+The inverter must be UL-certified and must include either a digital or web-based output display. - Systems over 10 kW and up to 25 kW in size utilize a meter that meets ANSI C.12 standards.
+Meters that are refurbished (and certified by the meter supplier) are allowed.
+Inverters with integrated ANSI C.12 compliant production meters are allowed with a specification sheet showing this standard has been met.
+The inverter must be UL-certified and must include either a digital or web-based output display. - Systems of 10 kW in size and below must utilize either a meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
 The inverter must be UL-certified and must include either a digital or web-based output display.